TebasMartinez/DA-Deutsche-Bahn-delays/README.md

 ## Further questions
 - Multivariate analysis: cross delays with station of departure and station of arrival.
-Are differences in delays by locations by location maintained when considering station of arrival too?
+Are differences in delays by locations maintained when considering station of arrival too?
 - Are there differences between Bundesländer?
 - How do these medium-long distance services compare to local services such as S-Bahn?